27 Stunning Smoking Statistics & Facts (2023 Edition)

 How many chemicals are in a cigarette?
 There are over 7,000 different chemicals in cigarettes and tobacco smoke.
 Over 70 of them are related to cancer.
 The worst part is that most smokers know these tobacco facts and choose to ignore them.

-14. 480,000 Americans die every year due to smoking cigarettes according to smoking death statistics.
+15. 480,000 Americans die every year due to smoking cigarettes, according to smoking death statistics.

 Smoking is the number one cause of preventable disease and death.
 1 in 5 deaths is due to cigarette smoking.
-At the moment, 16 million Americans are living with some kind of a disease caused by smoking.
+At the moment, 16 million Americans live with some kind of disease caused by smoking.

 19. E-cigarettes are not safe to use in pregnancy.